 * Some of the prices mentioned above are estimates and may vary depending on each student's way of life

 Nice and Lille are safe, but like all cities, there are some safety rules to be observed at all times:

 Always wear your student card when on campus.

 Please note that due to French anti-terrorist regulations - Plan Vigipirate - some safety measures have been added since 2015, such as bag checks at the entrance of some shops and safety gates at some train stations.

-If you cannot open you bank account during the Welcome Session, you will have to call your prefered bank direct to arrange an appointment to open one.
+If you cannot open you bank account during the Welcome Session, you will have to call your prefered bank directly to arrange an appointment to open one.
 Do not forget to mention that you are a student at EDHEC.

 The appointment to open a bank account should last 30 minutes maximum.
-Please ask a French speaking classmate to go along with you as bank advisors don’t necessarily a speak English well!
+You can ask a French speaking classmate to go along with you as bank advisors don’t necessarily a speak English well!